theobald-software/kb.theobald-software.github.io/content/_xtract-is/Using-T-SQL-query-values-to-parameterize-SAP-extractions.md

 permalink: /:collection/:path
 weight: 20
 ---
-### About

 The following article describes how T-SQL query results can be passed to SSIS variables.
-These values can then be passed as call parameters to the Xtract IS tasks.
+These values can then be passed as call parameters to Xtract IS tasks.

-The T-SQL query on existing SQL table objects is a single value that is then passed to a dedicated selection criterion.
+The T-SQL query on existing SQL table objects is a single value that is passed to a dedicated selection criterion.

-The depicted example uses the Xtract BAPI task, which dynamically executes the *FISCYEAR* selection field at runtime.
+The depicted example uses an Xtract BAPI task that dynamically executes the *FISCYEAR* selection field at runtime.

 {: .box-note }
-**Note:**  This example case can also be used for other Xtract IS tasks within SQL Sever Integration Services (SSIS).
+**Note:**  This sample case can also be used for other Xtract IS tasks within SQL Sever Integration Services (SSIS).

 ### Step-by-Step Guide